AlexAtkinson/github-action-gitops-autover/README.md

 ## Future Enhancements

-PR's welcome...
+PRs are welcome.

-- Specifying custom branch names to indicate MINOR and PATCH versions.
+- input(s): iteration-branches (map) - inform MINOR and PATCH incrementing branch name patterns.
-- Subdirectory specific versioning.
-- Full GH Actions Workflow Example, including tagging and GH release.
+- input(s): mono-mode (bool) - version subdirs discretely
-- CAN'T DO: unshallow from last version tag to latest commit to...
+- ~~CAN'T DO~~: DONE: unshallow from last version tag to latest commit to...
 Seems a limitation of (git at first glance).
+See the [Checkout From Tag](https://github.com/marketplace/actions/checkout-from-tag) action.